 Race management procedures have also become faster.
 In the early 1970s the General Electric Information Service Company began to organise race results, which meant the onerous task of calculating times and rating factors did not have to be carried out manually.
 A week before the race, the GEISCO equipment would arrive to be installed in the Club's reading room.
 It would take engineers a full day to set up the system and connect it to lines specially provided by the GPO.
 Results would not be calculated until the final deadline of 9.30pm, with the lucky winners called out by the Club Secretary the following morning.

 Today, the results are processed by Next Generation Results who can ensure that hand-written finishing records reach the results room, still known as "The Bunker" despite Cowes Combined Clubs' excellent new facilities, within a matter of minutes.
 Competitors and spectators alike can see fast on-screen results flashed up on Event TV sites in Cowes or pick them up from around the world via the dedicated website.
 2008 saw a march forward in technology when declarations could be made by mobile phone text messaging, sending the floating "dec barge" system into retirement.
-This was followed in 2010 by the introduction of GPS tracking, allowing friends, family and sailing fans around the world to follow the race live.

 In recent years the Round the Island Race has become a popular challenge for sailors at all levels of experience and abilities, attracting classic yachts such as the elegant J Class "Velsheda" as well as state-of-the-art, record-breaking greyhounds.
 Olympic gold medallists have tried their luck in the Sportsboat Rule and IRC classes, whilst grand old ladies of the sea, "Suhaili", "Gipsy Moth IV" and "Lively Lady", have given more modern designs a run for their money.
 The ISC Rating System division, for un-rated yachts, now exceeds the regular racers.
 For some of these sailors, this is their one race of the year and many use the event as a first taste of yacht racing.
 Entries come from all over the south and east coasts of England as well as from France, Belgium, Channel Islands and further afield.
 The event is reported in media across the world – from Brazil to Japan, Hungary to New Zealand.